node-class-may-2023/ComIT_Node/css.md

 ```

 * The value **none** lets you turn off the display of an element
-* when you use none, all descendant elements also have their display turned off
+* When you use none, all descendant elements also have their display turned off
 * The document is rendered as though the element doesn't exist in the document tree

 #### Practice